OxHainan/cloak-compiler/README.md

 ### Directly On Host

-As an alternative to docker, you may install zkay on your host directly.
+As an alternative to docker, you may install cloak on your host directly.
 To this end, follow the instructions in the [Dockerfile](./install/Dockerfile) marked by `To install on host`.

-Below we show how to test your zkay installation, and how to type-check and compile zkay contracts from _within the docker container_.
-However, the respective commands can similarly be _run directly on the host_ after having installed zkay properly.
+Below we show how to test your cloak installation, and how to type-check and compile cloak contracts from _within the docker container_.
+However, the respective commands can similarly be _run directly on the host_ after having installed cloak properly.

 ## Unit Tests

-To run all unit tests of zkay, run:
+To run all unit tests of cloak, run:

 ```bash
 # run docker container